Ross Barkley: Personal life

 Barkley was born on 5 December 1993 in Liverpool, Merseyside.
 He is of Nigerian descent through his paternal grandfather and bears his mother's maiden name instead of his father's name, Effanga.
 Barkley says that his father was "in and out" of his life during his childhood, but he was primarily raised by his mother alone.

 In April 2017, Barkley was the victim of what his solicitors called an "unprovoked attack" after being punched twice in the face by a man in a Liverpool nightclub.
-In the aftermath to this attack, Kelvin MacKenzie, writing in the The Sun newspaper, compared Barkley to "a gorilla in the zoo", leading to a police investigation into whether this constituted a racial hate crime.
+In the aftermath to this attack, Kelvin MacKenzie, writing in The Sun newspaper, compared Barkley to "a gorilla in the zoo", leading to a police investigation into whether this constituted a racial hate crime.
 The Sun later issued an apology for the article, while Everton joined their rivals Liverpool in banning Sun journalists from their stadium and training ground.

-In September 2019, police were called after Barkley was involved in an altercation with a taxi driver after dropping chips in their car.
+In September 2019, police were called after Barkley was involved in an altercation with a taxi driver after dropping chips in a taxi.
 Police escorted the drunken Barkley to a cash machine so that he could pay for the taxi.
 Chelsea manager Frank Lampard stated that while Barkley acted in a naïve way, he had not broken any club rules and would not be punished.
 However, Barkley revealed in a later interview that, because this night out was the night before a Champions League game against Lille, he was punished by being made to travel to the game, but being forced to watch the match from inside the club coach.

-In an interview in November 2025, Barkley stated that he had not drank alcohol since the previous summer as he was planning on going throughout the rest of his career without drinking.
+In an interview in November 2025, Barkley stated that he had not drunk alcohol since the previous summer, as he was planning on going throughout the rest of his career without drinking.